 Tunisia does not allow photographs to be taken of embassies, military, or government buildings, as well as other sensitive places.
 If you‘re in doubt, look around for one of those “no camera” signs.
 If you see one, don‘t take the photo.

 As in most countries, Tunisians don’t like to be photographed without their permission.
 Ask first, and you’ll likely be rewarded with a great photo, an interesting cultural interaction, or, at worst, a polite no.

 Tunisia has a strong medical system for Tunisian citizens, but not for people who aren‘t.
-If you do require medical attention in Tunisia, be aware that private hospitals and clinics can be very expensive and payment is required immediately.
+If you do require medical attention in Tunisia, be aware that private hospitals and clinics can be very expensive, and payment is required immediately.

-There are some interesting laws regarding currency in Tunisia, and should make sure you’re aware of them if you’re planning on going.
+There are some interesting laws regarding currency in Tunisia, and you should make sure you’re aware of them if you’re planning on going.
 It’s actually illegal to either import or export Tunisian money.

-If you haven’t ever driven in a non-Western country before, driving in Tunisia can certainly be an interesting experience.
-Drivers take the view that road rules, traffic signs and traffic signals are an interesting thing which bears very little relation to actually driving.
+If you haven’t ever driven in a non-Western country before, driving in Tunisia will be an interesting experience.
+It's common for local drivers to ignore road regulations, even when police are clearly visible.

 Make certain you have enough water and food, and pack a little extra just in case.